lysistemon/write-counts/README.md

 ├── LICENSE.md
 ├── README.md
 ├── requirements.txt
+├── write_count_table.py      <- Main Python script.
-├── bin                <- Compiled and external code, ignored by git (PG) │   └── external       <- Any external source code, ignored by git (RO) ├── config             <- Configuration files (HW)
+├── data               <- All project data, ignored by git │   ├── processed      <- The final count table.
-├── data               <- All project data, ignored by git │   ├── processed      <- The final, canonical data sets for modeling.
-(PG) │   ├── raw            <- The original, immutable data dump.
-(RO) │   └── temp           <- Intermediate data that has been transformed.
-(PG) ├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW) │   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW) ├── results
+│   ├── raw            <- The original, immutable data dump.
+├── docs               <- Documentation notebook for users │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc.
+│   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd)
+├── metadata           <- Any annotations to the data.
+├── ref                <- Reference genome files, ignored by git.
+├── results
-│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── src                <- Source code for this project (HW)
+│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports └── src                <- Source code for this project

 ```